Practice Profile

 • R (oao) Braithwaite And Melton Meadows Properties Ltd v East Suffolk Council [2022] EWCA Civ 1716 – On whether a CIL charge was invalidated by an LPA’s failure to serve a liability notice in good time, the true date at which time for making a judicial review claim expired, and the interpretation of Regulation 65 of the Community Infrastructure Levy Regulations 2010.

-Armin’s experience in judicial review litigation includes:
+Armin’s experience in public law litigation includes:

 As a Judicial Assistant at the Court of Appeal, Armin assisted with the following matters:

-• R. (The Spitalfields Historic Building Trust) v London Borough Of Tower Hamlets [2023] EWCA Civ 917 – on the scope of a local authority’s power to restrict councillor participation in meetings by standing orders, under Schedule 12 to the Local Government Act 1972
+• R. (The Spitalfields Historic Building Trust) v London Borough Of Tower Hamlets [2023] EWCA Civ 917 – on the scope of a local authority’s power to restrict councillor participation in meetings by standing orders, under Schedule 12 to the Local Government Act 1972.

 • Braintree District Council v Secretary of State for the Home Department & Anor [2023] EWCA Civ 727 – Whether the 1990 Act’s prohibition on planning enforcement against Crown land prevented an LPA from applying for an injunction to prevent the change of use of a military barracks as asylum seeker accommodation.